Driver: San Francisco (PlayStation 3, Xbox 360, Windows, Mac OS X)

 ASYM Desanne Police Car

-The Police version of the ASYM Desanne is used in a cutscene early on in the game, however, it has a fully modeled exterior and interior.
+The Police version of the ASYM Desanne is used in multiple cutscenes throughout the game, specifically during the introduction sequence and during the game's credits.
+It has a fully modeled exterior and interior.

 ASYM Desanne Taxi